 Someone could ask me: “How does the tune of ‘We Are the Champions’ by Queen go again?

 I could (maybe) hum to the rhythm of the main chorus, but that’s about it.
 I don’t hear anything.
 And yet, if that song were to come onto the radio, I know every word.
-And I mean, EVERY word.

 I can recall the song when it is playing, but I cannot “sing” the song in my head.

 Are there “famous sayings” you remember hearing from your parents?
-My dad, who inherited from his dad, always said: “do as I say, not as I do” (talk about lead by example…).
+My dad, who inherited from his dad, always said: “Do as I say, not as I do” (talk about lead by example…).

 I remember those words but can only rehearse them in my voice.
 I can’t hear them in his voice or memory like many would.

 I just know what a horse looks like.

 So, when someone asks me to think of a horse, I just know that I’m thinking about it.
 It’s processed with language and internal dialogue.
 I can tell you that horses are mammals with 4 legs, yay tall, can be these colours, etc, but it’s the idea of the horse that’s important, not the details.

 For me and most aphantasics, it’s only that internal dialogue.
 It’s either running quietly in my mind or being used to communicate to someone else.
 And if all my conscious thoughts are in sentences, there’s logistically no time for me to think about those details.
 It’s not worth processing; it’s not effective unless the details are related to the specific task at hand.